matthiasn/Clojure-Resources/README.md

 * **[Clojure from the ground up](http://aphyr.com/tags/Clojure-from-the-ground-up)**: very encouraging series of articles for beginners.
 I also really appreciate the introduction.
 * **[Clojure for the Brave and True (a Book for Beginners)](http://www.braveclojure.com)**: great intro, I particularly enjoyed the introduction to Emacs in conjunction with Clojure
 * **[Introduction to Clojure](http://clojure-doc.org/articles/tutorials/introduction.html)**: short introduction to the Clojure basics.
 With this, it should be possible to learn the language itself on a rainy afternoon.
+* **[Clojure.core: Batteries (almost) included - Adam Bard (06/2013)](http://adambard.com/blog/clojure-batteries-included/)**:  a guided tour through some of the many libraries available from the Clojure team that don't come distributed with Clojure.

 ## ClojureScript
 * **[clojure/clojurescript - GitHub](https://github.com/clojure/clojurescript)**